dariubs/awesome-workflow-automation/readme.md

 # Resources

 - [Productivity Tools List](https://productivity.directory) - A curated list of Productivity tools and apps
+- [The Productivity Blog](https://blog.productivity.directory) - Proven Productivity Tips, Tricks, and App Reviews to Streamline Your Life and Work.
+- [The Productivity Newsletter](https://newsletter.productivity.directory) - Weekly Productivity Boost With Hot Productivity Hacks and Tools To Optimize Your Workflow And Achieve More.

 ## Contributing
 Your contributions are always welcome!
 Please read the [contributing guide](CONTRIBUTING.md) before making a pull request.